system76/docs/_articles/switch.md

 ### Working With Images

+Adobe products currently don't run on Ubuntu, but there are plenty of replacement software options.
 Ubuntu has several powerful image manipulation programs.
-[Gimp](https://www.gimp.org), [darktable](http://www.darktable.org/), and [Inkscape](https://inkscape.org/en/) will do what [Adobe](https://www.adobe.com/) products can.
-Plus, they are free, which is a huge bonus.
-Adobe products don't currently run on Ubuntu, but there are plenty of replacement software options.
+[GIMP](https://www.gimp.org), [darktable](http://www.darktable.org/), and [Inkscape](https://inkscape.org/en/) will do what [Adobe](https://www.adobe.com/) products can.
+Plus, they're free, which is a huge bonus.

 ![apple-images](/images/switch/apple-images.png)